univention/univention-corporate-server/doc/developer-reference/umc/http-umc.rst

 =====================

 With the new generation of UMC there is also an HTTP server available that can be used to access the UMC server.
-The web server is implemented as a front end to the UMC server and translates HTTP POST requests to UMCP commands.

 .. code-block::
    :caption: Authentication request